Vanessa Kirby

-Vanessa Nuala Kirby (born 18 April 1987 or 1988) is an English actress.
+Vanessa Nuala Kirby (born 18 April 1987 or 1988) is a British actress.
 She rose to international prominence with her portrayal of Princess Margaret in the Netflix drama series The Crown (2016–2017), for which she won the BAFTA for Best Supporting Actress.
-For her performance in the film Pieces of a Woman (2020), she won the Volpi Cup for Best Actress, and received a nomination for the Academy Award for Best Actress.
+For her performance in the film Pieces of a Woman (2020), she won the Volpi Cup for Best Actress and received a nomination for the Academy Award for Best Actress.

 Kirby made her professional acting debut on stage, with acclaimed performances in the plays All My Sons (2010), A Midsummer Night's Dream (2010), Women Beware Women (2011), Three Sisters (2012), and as Stella Kowalski in A Streetcar Named Desire (2014).
-She also appeared in the action films Hobbs & Shaw (2019), The Fantastic Four: First Steps (2025), and two Mission: Impossible films (2018–2023), and portrayed Empress Joséphine in the historical drama Napoleon (2023).
+She also appeared in the action films Hobbs & Shaw (2019), The Fantastic Four: First Steps (2025), and two Mission: Impossible films (2018–2023).
+Kirby portrayed Empress Joséphine in the historical drama Napoleon (2023).

 Early life

 Kirby was raised in Wimbledon, London.
 Her parents are Jane Cooper Kirby, a former Country Living magazine writer, and Roger Kirby, a retired surgeon and President of the Royal Society of Medicine.
 She has two siblings: Joe, a school teacher, and Juliet, a theatrical agent.

 After attending Lady Eleanor Holles School and being turned down by the London Academy of Music and Dramatic Art (LAMDA), Kirby took a gap year to travel and work in an AIDS hospice in South Africa.
 She then studied English at the University of Exeter.